cs-namrata-mathur/widget-data-visualization/docs/usage.md

    If you select a DateTime field, from the **Y-Axis** drop-down list (such as selected in our example, i.e., the **_Created On_** field) then you must configure the following additional options:
     1. **Y-Axis Date Range**: Select the date range for which you want to populate the data.
 Choose between **Monthly** or **Daily**.
     2. **Y-Axis Date Format**: Select the date format to display the data.
 Choose between **Month Year** or **Month Day**.
-9. (Optional) In the **Filter Criteria** field, conditions (key) to filter data, ensuring only relevant records are retrieved for the visualization.
+9. (Optional) In the **Filter Criteria** field, add conditions (key) to filter data, ensuring only relevant records are retrieved for the visualization.
    To learn more about using filter criteria, refer to the [Nested Filter](https://docs.fortinet.com/document/fortisoar/7.6.2/user-guide/207943/dashboards-templates-and-widgets#Nested-Filters) section of the FortiSOAR™ User Guide.
    ![Configuring Heat Map Visualization with Alert Live Data](./res/heatMap-edit-LiveData-01.png)
 10. Click **Save** to save the configuration.